picocms/Pico/nginx.md

 ## Getting Started

-While the [example]({{ site.github.url }}/docs#nginx-configuration) provided on the previous page is a good starting point, it will likely not be enough to fully configure your Pico installation.
+While the [example]({{ site.github.url }}/docs#nginx-configuration) provided on the previous page is a good starting point, here we will provide a more in-depth look at Nginx configuration.

-There are three main parts to configuring a Pico site under Nginx, in addition to general server configuration.
+We've broken down the process of configuring Pico into three segments, in addition to general server configuration.
 The three sets of rules we will be developing provide the following functions: Denying access to Pico's internal files, configuring PHP, and setting up Pico's url-rewriting.
 Although it's arguably the most important function, we'll be configuring url-rewriting last due to the order that Nginx processes its config.
 We'll discuss that in more detail when we get to it below.

 ## General Server Configuration